-When a user accesses the TOE and the storage management software, the TOE uses FIA_UID.1 to identify whether the user is authorized and uses FIA_UAU.1 to authenticate that the user is really an authorized user.
-At this time, the TOE uses FIA_AFL.1 to lock the account of a user whose failed authentication attempts have reached the preset number of times.
-The TOE uses FIA_ATD.1 to maintain and manage the user IDs and roles of users who are successfully identified and authenticated as session data and uses FIA_USB.1 to associate the user IDs and roles with the processes that act on behalf of the identified and authenticated users.
+When a user accesses the TOE and the storage management software, the TOE uses FIA_UID.1 to identify whether the user is authorized and uses FIA_UAU.5 and FIA_UAU.1 to authenticate the user by using the TOE internal authentication function.
+For the user specified using the internal authentication, The TOE uses FIA_AFL.1 to lock the account of a user whose failed authentication attempts reach the maximum attempts allowed.
+The TOE uses FIA_ATD.1 to maintain and manage the user IDs and permissions of users who are successfully identified and authenticated, as session data and uses FIA_USB.1 to link user IDs and functions for a proxy process for the identified and authenticated users.
+However, TOE uses FIA_UAU.5 to request the authentication from the external authentication function for users specified using the internal authentication.

-The TOE also uses FMT_MTD.1 so that only account administrators and the system builder can manage the user ID, password, and lock status of each user.
+The TOE also uses FMT_MTD.1 so that only account administrators and the system engineers can manage the user ID, password, lock status, and selection of user internal authentication/external authentication.